Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - Many Bree characters now start with the Pipeweed smoking traits and they get a special boost with the Pipeweed Guild
 - AI Bree get a randomly generated commander from the options presented to the player as their faction leader

-#### New Visuals
+#### New Scripts
-- Andy and the starting spy have recieved new custom portraits
-- Bree now have a custom strategy and battle UI (Courtesy of Pythax)
+- **Forsaken Inn**
+  - Restore order to the Bree-land by repairing and upgrading the Forsaken Inn
+- **Create Your Commander**
+  - The Bree-land needs an experience commander to lead it's armies in the coming wars.
+Create your own custom general from a variety of cultures and backgrounds to serve as your faction leader.
 -------------------------------------------
 ### Dale
+#### New Features
+- Some starting bodyguards have been altered
+- The "Dalian" trait has been broken down into "Man of Lake-town" and "Barding" to better represent the two locations

 #### New Scripts
 - **Master's Treasure**
   - Oppurtunity to recover the Master's gold he fled with many years ago

-#### New Features
-- Some starting bodyguards have been altered
-- The "Dalian" trait has been broken down into "Man of Lake-town" and "Barding" to better represent the two locations

 -------------------------------------------
 ### Dol Guldur
 #### New Visuals